lincolixavier/npx-lincoli/README.md

-# This is just a Welcome package (:
+# This is just a Welcome Package (:

 ### Run to know more about it
 > npx lincoli